MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/ConfigurationManager.md

 Make a copy of a BitLocker management policy settings object.

 ### [Copy-CMCollection](Copy-CMCollection.md)
-Copys a Configuration Manager collection.
+Clone a collection to a new one.

 ### [Copy-CMConfigurationPolicy](Copy-CMConfigurationPolicy.md)
 Copies a configuration policy.